perisphere-rwe/perinary/README.md

 ## Data dictionaries

-Dictionaries help organize pertinent information about analytic variables, putting information about each variable into tables and figures using consistent labels and incorporating additional information when appropriate.
+Data dictionaries help organize meta data about variables, storing information relevant for tables and figures that is not easily stored in data frames.
+A data dictionary is most useful in complex projects with many variables and/or many expected outputs, particularly when consistency between outputs is a goal.

 There are two ways to initialize a dictionary.
 You can build them using `NumericVariable` and `NominalVariable` objects (not shown here, see